EPCCed/edat/docs/README.md

 # Getting the total number of processes
 A process can call _edatGetNumRanks_ to retrieve the total number of processes executing, the API call is `int edatGetNumRanks(void)`.

+# Other language bindings
+EDAT is natively callable from C and C++.
+We have developed bindings for some other languages to enable calling EDAT from a more wide range of codes.

+* <a href="https://github.com/EPCCed/edat/blob/master/docs/python.md">Python bindings</a> describe using EDAT in Python codes